stylify/web/content/docs/get-started/index.md

 ## Try Stylify CSS with your favorite tool!

-For easier start with your favorite tool checkout the [integration examples](/docs/integrations).
+For easier start with your favorite tool check out the [integration examples](/docs/integrations).

 <integration-blocks />